ceph/ceph/doc/cephfs/fs-volumes.rst

 It may be needed to pause IO to a set of subvolumes of a given volume (file system).
 A good example of such case is a consistent snapshot spanning multiple subvolumes.
-Such a task arises often in an environment such as k8s, where a single deployed application can work with many mounted subvolumes across several hosts.
-When a snapshot of such a system is needed, the application may not find the result consistent unless the snapshots were taken under an active write pause.
+The task arises often in an orchestrated environment such as Kubernetes, where a single deployed application can work with many mounted subvolumes across several hosts.
+When a snapshot of such a system is needed, the application may not find the result consistent unless the snapshots were taken during an active write pause.

-The volumes plugin provides a tool to initiate and await such a pause across a set of subvolumes:
+The `volumes` plugin provides a tool to initiate and await such a pause across a set of subvolumes:

 .. prompt:: bash $ auto

-  $ ceph fs quiesce --set-id myset1 <vol_name> <[group_name/]sub_name...> --await
+  $ ceph fs quiesce <vol_name> --set-id myset1 <[group_name/]sub_name...> --await
   # perform actions while the IO pause is active, like taking snapshots
-  $ ceph fs quiesce --set-id myset1 --release --await
+  $ ceph fs quiesce <vol_name> --set-id myset1 --release --await
   # if successful, all members of the set were confirmed as still in pause and released from such

-The ``quiesce`` functionality is itself based on top of a lower level QuiesceDb service maintained by the MDS daemons.
-Volumes plugin merely maps the subvolume names to their corresponding paths on the given file system and then issues the appropriate quiesce command to the MDS.
+The ``quiesce`` functionality is itself based on a lower level QuiesceDb service provided by the MDS daemons, which operates at a file system path granularity.
+The `volumes` plugin merely maps the subvolume names to their corresponding paths on the given file system and then issues the appropriate quiesce command to the MDS.
 You can learn more about the feature in the developer guides.

 Operations